TURKEY – Turkish Thrace (Edirne, Tekirdağ)

 CANAKKALE/GALLIPOLI (Gelibolu): Çanakkale (Dardanelles) and Gelibolu (Gallipoli) Battles Zones in the First World War are together a tentative WHS (15/04/2014).
 The Gallipoli Peninsula is both a NM “Sight” and in the “XL” series.
 Ataturk rose as a military leader during these campaigns.

-This was a 9-month battle fought between the British led forces (including many Commonwealth countries, especially New Zealanders and Australians) and the Ottoman Empire allied with Germany in WW I. The first offence occurred between the British Navy and the land-based defense of the Ottomans on both sides of the Dardanelles on March 18, 2015.
-The second attack started on April 25 when the allies attacked via land on the north shore of the Gallipoli Peninsula.
+This was a 9-month battle fought between the British-led forces (including many Commonwealth countries, especially New Zealanders and Australians) and the Ottoman Empire allied with Germany in WW I. The first offence occurred between the British Navy and the land-based defence of the Ottomans on both sides of the Dardanelles on March 18, 2015.
+The second attack started on April 25 when the Allies attacked via land on the north shore of the Gallipoli Peninsula.
 The third major offensive started on August 8 with another land attack.
-The fourth phase was the evacuation of the peninsula during December 2015.
+The fourth phase was the evacuation of the peninsula in December 2015.

 In the nine months from March to December 1915, the death tolls were: 34,072 British, 9,798 French, 8,709 Australian, 2,721 New Zealanders, 1,358 Indians, 49 Newfoundlanders, and 56,643 Ottoman Empire soldiers died.
 Missing or POW were 7,654 British and 11,178 Ottomans,